chandy619/azure-network-protocols/README.md

 <img width="843" alt="image" src="https://github.com/chandy619/azure-network-protocols/assets/144288806/62504a1b-2c13-4993-afae-e6b3d85ffb36">
 </p>
 <p>
-To examine DHCP (Dynamic Host Configuration Protocol) traffic in WireShark, change the filter from SSH to DHCP.
+To examine DHCP (Dynamic Host Configuration Protocol) traffic in Wireshark, change the filter from SSH to DHCP.
 To issue a new IP address to the Windows VM, enter 'ipconfig /renew' into PowerShell.
 This may cause a temporary disconnection as your IP address will be reissued.
 </p>
 <br />